Motorcycle Accident Personal Injury Claims

 General damages refer to the compensation awarded for pain, suffering, and loss of amenity due to your injuries.

 Special damages refer to any additional losses.
-These losses can include damage to your vehicle, loss of earnings, medical costs, travel costs, as well as compensation for additional care required at home as a result of your injuries.
+These losses can include damage to your vehicle, loss of earnings, medical costs, travel expenses, as well as compensation for additional care required at home as a result of your injuries.

 You should ensure that you keep all receipts and invoices for your additional losses as these will be required to prove your loss.